What excursions are available?

 2. French Valley Hike

-Once at the Italiano camp, which marks 60% of the ascent, you will take a pause to evaluate your physical and weather conditions due to the steep slope that increases toward the French lookout.
+Once at the Italiano camp, which marks 60% of the ascent, you will pause to evaluate your physical and weather conditions due to the steep slope that increases toward the lookout.
 This demanding stretch will take about an hour as you ascend through a Magellanic forest and glacier moraine.
-Upon reaching the French Valley viewpoint, you will be delighted by the stunning mountain range of the Paine Massif, the hanging glacier, forests, and various water formations.
+Upon reaching the French Valley viewpoint, you will gaze upon the mountain range of the Paine Massif, the hanging glacier, forests, and various water formations.

 The physical demands of this hike are high due to the constant ups and downs along a trail with a steep finish.
 Nevertheless, the panoramic view of the valley will be unforgettable.